 3 Key Changes to California’s PTE Tax Election Under SB 132

 Effective January 1, 2026, California is updating its Passthrough Entity Elective Tax (PTE) program under Senate Bill 132 (SB 132).
-These changes aim to expand access, streamline eligibility, and fix long-standing technical gaps in the program.
+These changes aim to expand access, ease prepayment rules, and fix long-standing technical gaps in the program.

 What Is the PTE Elective Tax?